• Menu

 Hospital or Birthing Center?
 What are the Differences?

 Trying to decide whether to have your baby at a hospital or birthing center?
-This article will explain the differences between a hospital vs a birthing center delivery so you can decide which option is best for you.
+This article will explain the differences between a hospital delivery vs a birthing center delivery so you can decide which option is best for you.

 Consider choosing a place where you will have some amount of privacy.
 It is best to feel protected and safe emotionally during labor and birth.
 This allows labor to progress more easily.